jobf/FNF-PeoteView/readme.md

 This is being optimized and organized as frequently as possible for a flexible codebase making it faster to finish.
 It aims to be the new standard of FNF modding.

-This project was started a few months ago, so expect this repository to be very active!
+This project was started a few months ago, so expect this repository to be very active!\

-* [x] Currently on break

 # Setup